 Peter retired from the U.S. Environmental Protection Agency as the senior regional criminal enforcement counsel.
 In that capacity, he investigated and prosecuted environmental crimes throughout New England for more than 30 years.
 He has also designed and taught environmental crimes courses for investigators and prosecutors in the United States, Central America, Europe, and Asia.
 Peter graduated from Middlebury College with a degree in history and received his J.D. from The Boston University School of Law.
-His wife’s family has deep family roots in Dublin, where Peter and his wife now live.
+His wife’s family has deep family roots in Dublin, New Hampshire, where Peter and his wife now live.
 They have five grown children who live elsewhere but visit often.

 immediate past president

 Exploring nature in Minnesota with her three children, Rhonda discovered first-hand the important connection between spending time outside and well-being.
 With the Minnesota Landscape Arboretum as her neighbor, Rhonda was part of the family education program and became a master gardener.
 Following a move to the East Coast, she enjoyed being a volunteer gardener for the Central Park Conservancy.
 The discovery continues since settling in a woodland environment in New Hampshire.
 Rhonda’s interests include herbs, native plants, Forest School, and crafts.
-She lives with her husband on a farm in Langdon.
+She lives with her husband on a farm in Langdon, New Hampshire.